|Nutritional Guidelines (per serving)|

 When it is very hot, add a splash of olive oil and throw in the spinach.
 Turn it over using tongs for 1 to 2 minutes until wilted.
 Do not overcook the spinach or it will become slimy.

 Tip the spinach into a colander and press out any excess liquid with the back of a spoon.
 Return the spinach to the pan and divide into four portions.
 Keep warm by covering with a lid or a tea towel.
 Preheat the grill.

 To poach the eggs, bring a pan of water to the boil and add the vinegar.
 When simmering, gently crack the eggs and slip them into the water without breaking the yolks.
 Poach the eggs for about 3 minutes or until the whites are set, but the yolks are still soft.

 Meanwhile, split the muffins and toast them on both sides on the grill.
 Butter lightly and place onto warmed plates.

 Put a portion of spinach on each muffin half and keep warm under the grill.

 When the eggs are done, lift them out with a slotted spoon and pat dry with kitchen paper.
-Place one on each muffin half and spoon 1 to 2 tablespoons of hollandaise over top.
+Place one on each muffin half and spoon 1 to 2 tablespoons of hollandaise and grated nutmeg over top and.
 Serve immediately.